farhan112k/farhan112k/README.md

 # 🌌 Farhan, aka (farhan112k)

-<h4><code style="color:aqua">Android / Backend / Machine Learning</code></h4>
+<h4><code style="color:red">Android / Backend / Machine Learning</code></h4>

 I'm beginner in programming.
-Mainly focusing in Java & Android.
+Mainly focusing in Android.
 There is lot to learn and lot of mistake will happen.
 At the end hoping for success.

 ---
 <p>